joshukraine/mac-bootstrap/README.md

 2) Review [`bootstrap`](https://github.com/joshukraine/mac-bootstrap/blob/master/bootstrap) and determine which sections you want to use.

 * Section 1: Laptop is awesome, but [check what it does](https://github.com/joshukraine/laptop) before installing.
-The rest of `bootstrap` depends on software and configs handled by Laptop.
+The rest of `bootstrap` depends on software and configs handled by Laptop. (required)
-* Section 2: Use `oh-my-zsh`?
-Prefer to use bash instead. (recommended)
+* Section 2: Use `oh-my-zsh`? (recommended)
 * Section 3: Install NVM? (optional)
 * Section 4: The dotfiles.
 Update the `$DOTFILES_*` variables (see [`bootstrap`](https://github.com/joshukraine/mac-bootstrap/blob/master/bootstrap) under "Variable declarations") to reference your dotfiles.
 As a starting point, you can [fork mine](https://github.com/joshukraine/dotfiles) and then point to your fork.
 * Section 5: Install scripts to `~/bin`? (recommended)
 * Section 6: Install Ukrainian language utilities? (optional)
 * Section 7: Install fixed-width fonts? (optional)
-* Section 8: Use Vundle?
-If you prefer a different plugin manager, you can add the code for that to this section. (recommended)
+* Section 8: Use Vundle? (recommended) If you prefer a different plugin manager, you can add the code for that to this section.
 * Section 9: Check the list of [Homebrew](http://brew.sh/) formulae in `install/brew`.
 Add or remove packages to suite your needs.
 * Section 10: Check the list of [Cask](http://caskroom.io/) apps in `install/brew-cask`.
 Add or remove apps to suite your needs.
 * Section 11: Review general macOS settings in `install/macos-defaults` and adjust as needed. `install/macos-dock` ensures that the dock contains only the apps you select.
 Adjust as desired.
 (NOTE: The `macos-dock` script depends on the `dockutil` package installed by Homebrew in `brew`.)